-- (1) In connection with the Incentive Plan, the award for 2008 performance was granted at 133% of Target for all Named Executive Officers, with the exception of Mr. Black, as determined by the Compensation Committee.
-Mr. Black's award for 2008 performance is based on the goals of Usource business operations, which was granted at 87% of Target, also as determined by the Compensation Committee.
+- (1) In connection with the Incentive Plan, the award for 2009 performance was granted at 86% of Target for all Named Executive Officers, with the exception of Mr. Black (please see Note 11 below), as determined by the Compensation Committee.
 The "Minimum" reference shown in the table means the minimum threshold performance level must be met to receive the minimum cash incentive award.
-Failure to meet the minimum threshold for all performance measures would result in no award. - (2) In connection with the Restricted Stock Plan, the award for 2008 performance was granted at 133% of Target for all Named Executive Officers, as determined by the Compensation Committee.
-Based on the Performance Factor formula discussed in the "Compensation Discussion and Analysis" on page 29, Restricted Stock Plan awards granted at 130% to 150% of Target equate to awards at 150% of the Target amount for all participants as illustrated in the "Performance Factor" table included in the "Compensation Discussion and Analysis" on page 29.
+Failure to meet the minimum threshold for all performance measures would result in no award. - (2) In connection with the Restricted Stock Plan, the award for 2009 performance was granted at 86% of Target for all Named Executive Officers, as determined by the Compensation Committee.
+Based on the Performance Factor formula discussed in the "Compensation Discussion and Analysis" on page 34, Restricted Stock Plan awards granted at 70% to 89% of Target equate to awards at 75% of the Target amount for all participants as illustrated in the "Performance Factor" table included in the "Compensation Discussion and Analysis" on page 34.
 The "Minimum" reference shown in the table means the minimum threshold performance level must be met to receive the minimum stock award.
 Failure to meet the minimum threshold for all performance measures would result in no award.
-See "Equity Compensation Plan Information" below for additional information on the mechanics of the Restricted Stock Plan. - (3) The estimated possible payout information shown for the Incentive Plan is for the 2009 awards for 2008 performance.
-Mr. Schoenberger's actual award was granted at 133% of Target, for a total award of \$294,796.
-See also column (g) of the Summary Compensation Table on page 34. - (4) The estimated possible payout information shown for the Restricted Stock Plan is for the 2009 restricted stock awards for 2008 performance.
-Mr. Schoenberger's actual stock award was granted at 150% of Target, for a total award of 9,330 shares of restricted stock. - (5) The estimated possible payout information shown for the Incentive Plan is for the 2009 awards for 2008 performance.
-Mr. Collin's actual award was granted at 133% of Target, for a total award of \$99,820.
-See also column (g) of the Summary Compensation Table" on page 34.
+See "Equity Compensation Plan Information" below for additional information on the mechanics of the Restricted Stock Plan. - (3) The estimated possible payout information shown for the Incentive Plan is for the 2010 awards for 2009 performance.
+Mr. Schoenberger's actual award was granted at 86% of Target, for a total award of \$196,338.
+See also column (g) of the Summary Compensation Table on page 39. - (4) The estimated possible payout information shown for the Restricted Stock Plan is for the 2010 restricted stock awards for 2009 performance.
+Mr. Schoenberger's actual stock award was granted at 75% of Target, for a total award of 4,250 shares of restricted stock.
+See also column (e) of the Summary Compensation Table on page 39. - (5) The estimated possible payout information shown for the Incentive Plan is for the 2010 awards for 2009 performance.
+Mr. Collin's actual award was granted at 86% of Target, for a total award of \$66,805.
+See also column (g) of the Summary Compensation Table on page 39.